Croatia, Slovenia & Venice Tour Snapshot

 Overnight: Venice | Meals: B, D

-After breakfast we transfer to the Venice Marco Polo Airport for the return flight.
+After breakfast we take a boat (of course) to the airport for the return flight.